emmanuel-nwachukwu/TYPESCRIPT/README.md

 # TypeScript Crash Course Notes

-This document is a concise summary of all the TypeScript concepts, code examples, and exercises we've covered during our session.
+This document is a comprehensive summary of all TypeScript concepts covered, including code examples, challenges, and solutions to help reinforce learning.

 ---